wozzio/challenge_react_native/README.md

 # Questions

-Any questions send me a message on React Brasil to LFSCamargo
+Any questions send a message on React Brasil to LFSCamargo

 https://react-brasil.github.io/react-brasil-slack/